matheus-vieira/matheus-vieira.github.io/source/_questions_2025_dotnet/question-18.md

 ---
 layout: question
-title: Which .NET technology is used for building desktop applications with modern UI?
+title: What is minimal APIs in .NET?
 options:
-- WPF (Windows Presentation Foundation)
+- Reduced functionality APIs
-- ASP.NET
+- Microservice APIs
-- SignalR
+- Mobile APIs
-- Entity Framework
+- Simplified way to create APIs with minimal code
-answer: 1
+answer: 4
-explanation: WPF is a UI framework for building Windows desktop applications with rich, modern user interfaces.
-It supports data binding, styling, templates, and multimedia integration.
+explanation: "Minimal APIs provide a simplified approach to create HTTP APIs with minimal dependencies and configuration."
 ---